rstropek/htl-mobile-computing-5/aspnet-core/9010-contact-list/readme.md

 1. Everybody has to do his/her best to come up with a solution.

-1. Earn one point for your grade if you add at least two meaningful unit tests for your Web API.
-Notify me via GitHub issue if you added tests and want the extra points.
+1. Earn one point for your grade if you implement all requirements specified in the [*swagger.yaml*](swagger.yaml) file.
+Notify me via GitHub issue if you succeeded and want the extra points.

-1. Earn an additional point for your grade if you manage to host your Web API on the internet.
-Send me the URL of the Web API using a GitHub issue if you want this extra point.

 ## Specification